JacobRPrice/EBPR/README.md

-# [INSERT TITLE]
+# Evidence of predation and parasitism affecting EBPR performance through microbial community instability.

 ## Introduction
 This repository contains all of the scripts needed to replicate the results and output presented in:

 Yaping, N., Price, J.R., Wang, Y., Cheng, M., Keshani Langroodi, S., Woloszynek, S., Rosen, G., Yuan, L., Sales, C.M. **2018 (IN REVIEW)**.
 Evidence of predation and parasitism affecting EBPR performance through microbial community instability.
-Water Research.

 Please read this markdown file in it's entirety before proceeding.